15 Sep '16

 We humans do stuff like this.

 Don’t get me out of bed!
 My dreams are streaming sweetly.
 Don’t rain on my parade!
-I want to keep going along just like I am.
+I’m going along fine just as I am.

-Ganesh was set up to protect Shakti’s dreamy fantasies—the comfort of her status quo.
+Ganesh was set up to protect Shakti’s dreamy fantasies—the cozy comfort of her status quo.

 This is merely human.

-We try to protect what is meaningful to us by using rigid ideas—or even angry ideas—that guard us from what is contrary to comfort.
+We try to protect what is meaningful to us by using rigid ideas—or even angry ideas—that guard us from what is contrary to our familiar assumptions.
 We use familiar ideas to defend us against what’s real.

 Shiva is emptiness and all possibilities that come out of emptiness.

-He is everything that comes from the abyss of the unknown; hence, he is honored as, “The Destroyer.”
+He represents the fearsome things that come from the abyss of the unknown; hence, he is honored as, “The Destroyer.”

 His beingness is greater than anything that is less than being.